 “Giving someone a prosthetic leg is like giving someone back their life again.
 It never gets boring”Gabu Jarjue

 Where our support comes from

 Our rehabilitation project in The Gambia is supported by UK Aid from the UK Government.
-The project it is aimed at increasing the output of the mobility centre, growing the numbers in attendance at the GAA meetings, and upgrading the service that they provide.
-Thanks to the financial input from UK Aid we have been able to put two GAA members on counselling courses so that professional support can be provided internally.
-We can now work on initiating a peer support network so that amputees can share the emotional trauma that limb loss and stigma can evoke with people who can truly empathise – each other.
+The project aims to increase the output of the mobility centre, to increase the numbers in attendance at the GAA meetings, and to upgrade the offered services.
+Thanks to the financial input from UK Aid, we have been able to put two GAA members on counselling courses so that professional support can be provided internally.
+We can now work on initiating a peer support network so that amputees can share the emotional trauma and stigma that limb loss can evoke with people who can truly empathise – each other.

 The project has also gained the generous support by one of and regular donations as well as gifts through the following trusts.

 The Gambian Amputee Association